Skip to main content

 Bottom line

-Problem #4: It's time-consuming to create.
+4. It’s time-consuming to create

-• Brainstorming topics and doing keyword research
+• Brainstorm topics and research keywords

-• Setting and updating a realistic production schedule
+• Maintain a production schedule

 Bottom line